 My first work of poetry!
 I have two friends (Diana Cao and Olivia Zhang) who are both much more knowledgeable about poetry than I am, but they both inspired me to learn more!
-First, Olivia posted a poem by an instagram account (@poetryisnotaluxury) of a Mary Oliver poem that I loved.
-Then I followed the account, and came across another poem I loved which also happened to be Mary Oliver.
-Finally, Olivia posted one more poem I loved which also happened to be Mary Oliver and I took that as a sign that I should do a bit more digging.
+First, Olivia reposted a post by an instagram account (@poetryisnotaluxury) of a Mary Oliver poem (Wild Geese) that I loved.
+Then I followed the account, and came across another poem (Moments) that I loved, which also happened to be Mary Oliver.
+Finally, Olivia posted one more poem (Don't Hesitate) that I loved, which also happened to be Mary Oliver.
+I took that as a sign that I should do a bit more digging.

 I found this book of poems from the library, so that was convenient.
 After I was about halfway through the book, I asked Diana for advice on how to read poetry because I felt like I was just reading similarly to how I read prose, which felt wrong to me.
 She gave me great advice (approach the poem as a visual form of art arranged on the page before you dig into the substance!) and said she typically doesn't read poetry books cover to cover.
 I was enjoying it, though, and felt like I needed to read more poetry before I could form any opinions, so I went ahead and finished reading the poems over the course of June (and finished the book in early July).

 Also, fun fact, Mary Oliver is from Ohio, too!

 Favs from this collection: Am I Not Among the Early Risers; Spring; and Have You Ever Tried to Enter the Long Black Branches.